Quantitative Languages Defined by Functional Automata

-\textbf{Contributions} Functionality is a semantical property.
-We show that it can be decided for the four classes of measure functions that we consider (either in polynomial time or polynomial space).
 Then we solve the following decision problems, along the line of~\cite{ChatterjeeDH10}.
 First, we consider {\em threshold} problems.
 The {\em existential} ({\em universal}, respectively) {\em threshold} problem asks, given a weighted automaton $A$ and a threshold $\nu \in \rat$, if there exists a word (if for all words, respectively) $w$ accepted by $A$: $L_A(w) \geq \nu$.
-Those problems can be seen as generalizations of the emptiness and universality problems for finite state automata.
+Those problems can be seen as generalizations of the emptiness and universality problems for finite-state automata.
 Second, we consider the {\em quantitative language inclusion problem} that asks, given two weighted automata $A$ and $B$, if all words accepted by $A$ are also accepted by $B$, and for all accepted words $w$ of $A$, we have $L_A(w) \leq L_B(w)$.
-We show that all those problems are decidable for the four classes of measure functions that we consider in this paper when the automaton is functional.
-We show that the inclusion problem is {\sc PSpaceC} for \Sum, \Avg and \Dsum.
-For \Ratio, we show decidability of the problem using a recent algorithm to solve quadratic diophantine equations~\cite{Grunewald04}, this is a new deep result in mathematics and the complexity of the algorithm is not yet known.
-Note that those decidability results are in sharp contrast with the corresponding results for the full class of nondeterministic weighted automata: for that class, only the existential threshold problem is known to be decidable, the language inclusion problem is undecidable for \Sum, \Avg, and \Ratio while the problem is open for \Dsum.
+We show that all those problems are decidable for the four classes of measure functions that we consider in this paper when the automata are functional.
+In particular, for \Ratio, we show decidability of the inclusion problem using a recent algorithm to solve quadratic diophantine equations~\cite{Grunewald04}, this is a new deep result in mathematics and the complexity of the algorithm is not yet known.
 We also show that the equivalence problem can be decided in polynomial space for \Ratio via an easy reduction to functionality.
+Note that those decidability results are in sharp contrast with the corresponding results for the full class of nondeterministic weighted automata: for that class, only the existential threshold problem is known to be decidable, the language inclusion problem is undecidable for \Sum \cite{Krob/94,AlmagorBokerKupferman2011}, and therefore for \Avg and \Ratio, while the problem is open for \Dsum.